 - Test different versions of your Google AdWords ads.

-- Work with a consultant to develop a Google Grant account strategy.
+- Work with a Google Grants consultant to refine your strategy.

-1. Set goals for your Google Grant account.
+1. Set goals for your Google AdWords for Nonprofits grant.

-As you get started with your AdWords account, one of the first steps will be developing your ad campaigns as well as the associated ad groups and keywords for each one.
+As you get started with your Google AdWords for Nonprofits account, one of the first steps of developing your ad campaigns will be setting the associated ad groups and keywords for each.

 Rather than creating one general campaign and ad group, be strategic and set up multiple campaigns based around the different goals of your organization.